What Is Supplemental Security Income (SSI)?

-What is Supplement Security Income?
-Supplement Security Income is a Federal Assistance program that provides income to people who meet the following requirements: Permanently disabled; Individual whose assets are less than $2,000.00; Couples whose assets are less than $3,000.00; or 65 years or older.
+Supplement Security Income (SSI) is a Federal Assistance program from the Social Security Administration that provides income to people who meet the following requirements: Permanently disabled; Individual whose assets are less than $2,000.00; Couples whose assets are less than $3,000.00; or 65 years or older.

 You apply for Supplement Security Income just like Social Security Disability Benefits.
 The denial and “Request for Reconsideration” is the same.

 Since the Social Security Disability benefits come through the Social Security Tax you pay in your income.
 Social Security Disability is generally given to people who have worked five of the past ten years.
 If that doesn’t apply to you, you can only get benefits through Supplement Security Income.